GabiKalaora/Selenium-Learning-ex1/README.md

 testing all features in todo_mvc: https://todomvc.com/examples/angularjs/
 such as add task, delete task, edit task etc.

-for more information about the features being tested check the directory
+for more information about the features being tested check the directory <methods to test>